 When do I need to consider working with a doctor to help get pregnant?

 While you might not visit a fertility doctor when you are just starting to try and get pregnant, there are certain points at which an expert opinion can help you improve your conception efforts.
-We recommend meeting with a reproductive endocrinologist if:
+We recommend meeting with a reproductive endocrinologist if you:

-- You have been trying to get pregnant for over a year
+- Have been trying to get pregnant for over a year

-- You are older than 35 years and have not conceived during a 6-month period of trying
+- Are older than 35 years and have not conceived during a 6-month period of trying